Novartis/YADA/src/site/markdown/deployment.md

 <a name="tocYADAIndex"></a>
 ###  The YADA Index database

-The [YADA-Quickstart] default settings include a [sqlite] pre-populated implementation of the YADA Index.
-If you want to use a different database engine, namely [MySQL], [PostgreSQL], or [Oracle], you must have an instance of your desired engine at the ready, and run the appropriate database script.
+The [YADA-Quickstart] default settings include a [SQLite®] pre-populated implementation of the YADA Index.
+If you want to use a different database engine, namely [MySQL®], [PostgreSQL®], or [Oracle®], you must have an instance of your desired engine at the ready, and run the appropriate database script.

-> NOTE: An imminent future version of YADA will prefer [ElasticSearch] for the YADA Index.
+> NOTE: An imminent future version of YADA will prefer [ElasticSearch®] for the YADA Index.

-If you cloned the YADA-Quickstart github repo you'll find configuration scripts for Oracle, MySQL, and PostgreSQL, and scripts for inserting the essential queries to enable YADA to work, and queries to run the TestNG tests in the following directory:
+If you cloned the YADA-Quickstart github repo you'll find configuration scripts for Oracle®, MySQL®, and PostgreSQL®, and scripts for inserting the essential queries to enable YADA to work, and queries to run the TestNG tests in the following directory:

 ```
 YADA-Quickstart